labilezhu/istio-insider-en/docs/source/ch2-envoy/connection-life/connection-life-race.md

 > Drop this change
 > Implement it correctly with an optional re-use delay timer.

-最后的方法是：
+The final approach is:

 > [Github PR: http: delaying attach pending requests #2871(Merged)](https://github.com/envoyproxy/envoy/pull/2871)
 >
 > Another approach to [#2715](https://github.com/envoyproxy/envoy/issues/2715), attach pending request in next event after `onResponseComplete`.
 >
-> 即系限制一个 Upstream 连接在一个 epoll event cycle 中，只能承载一个 HTTP Request。即一个连接不能在同一个 epoll event cycle 中被多个 HTTP Request re-use 。这样可以减少 kernel 中已经是 `CLOSE_WAIT` 状态（取到 FIN） 的请求，Envoy user-space 未感知到且 re-use 来发请求的可能性。
+> The system limits an Upstream connection to one HTTP Request in an epoll event cycle, i.e. a connection cannot be re-used by more than one HTTP Request in the same epoll event cycle.
+This reduces the possibility that the Envoy user-space is not aware of a request that is already in the `CLOSE_WAIT` state in the kernel (FIN fetched) and re-uses it.
 >
 > [https://github.com/envoyproxy/envoy/pull/2871/files](https://github.com/envoyproxy/envoy/pull/2871/files)
 >